 So, if organizations want to drive continued growth and innovation, they need to harness and share tacit knowledge across their teams.
 Thankfully, we have three ways that every organization can capture tacit knowledge before it’s too late.
 Let’s learn more.

-1. Create a culture of knowledge sharing
+1. Encourage a knowledge-sharing culture

-3. Create opportunities to share
+3. Make it easy to share

 While tacit knowledge is essential for organizations, it’s useless if it’s difficult for employees to share and access over time.
 Many teams rely on weekly one-on-ones, roundtable discussions, or town hall meetings that encourage collaboration and knowledge sharing.
 These are great opportunities for in-the-moment knowledge sharing, but they don’t provide employees with easy ongoing access to the knowledge that they learned.

 In order to effectively capture the tacit knowledge that lives with your employees, organizations need to leverage tools and systems that store and organize information.
 A knowledge management system enables employees to create, share, and find relevant information quickly and efficiently when it’s best for them instead of waiting for scheduled meetings.
 They also give employees the ability to submit tacit information which can be reviewed for relevance and accuracy by team leaders.
 Once it’s reviewed, they can make that information accessible to the rest of the team, making the entire process easy and effective.

 Capturing tacit knowledge has never been easier

 If you’re ready to capture and share important tacit knowledge, Seismic Knowledge could be for you.
 With Seismic Knowledge, employees can quickly share and access helpful tacit knowledge right when they need it.
 To learn more about the benefits of tacit knowledge sharing and read more about our newest product, click here.
 Or, get a demo, and we’ll show you Seismic in action.